tahoe-lafs/tahoe-lafs/docs/frontends/CLI.rst

 is most often used by developers who have just modified the code and want to start using their changes.

+Some less frequently used administration commands, for key generation/derivation and for creating a cloud backend container, are grouped as subcommands of "``tahoe admin``".
+For a list of these use "``tahoe admin --help``", or for more detailed help on a particular command, use "``tahoe admin COMMAND --help``".

 Filesystem Manipulation
 =======================